 Articles

-Philippe Richer
+Author: Philippe Richer

-According to the 2016 RCMP Commissioner of Firearms Report, approximately 87 000 Manitobans hold firearm licences, roughly 7.25 per cent of the population.
+According to the 2016 RCMP Commissioner of Firearms Report, approximately 87,000 Manitobans hold firearm licences, roughly 7.25 percent of the population.

 Executors Or Administrators

 This article is written for executors or potential executors (or administrators) of an estate where the deceased owned firearms.
 Unless an executor already holds a firearms licence, they will likely be unaware of the legal ramifications surrounding the safe storage and legal transfer of firearms.
 As outlined above, before acquiring a firearm, an owner must complete a program.
-The program teaches potential owners of their obligations and the regulations around owning, storing, and using a firearm.
-So, by the time the new owner acquires their gun, it's important they are properly educated in these matters.
+The program teaches potential owners about their obligations and the regulations around owning, storing, and using a firearm.
+So, by the time the new owner acquires their gun, it’s important they are properly educated in these matters.

 On the other hand, an executor can become the legal owner of a firearm, in their capacity as executor, without training.
 This occurs by virtue law.
 When a person dies, their executor becomes the legal owner (trustee) of the deceased person’s property (both real and personal).
 The executor legally owns the property and holds it on behalf of the beneficiaries.
 Only when the executor transfers the property to the beneficiary does ownership pass from them to the intended individual.